radekbaranowski/simple-shop/README.md

 - frontend

-I took Tomek's advice to use things I already know and feel confident with and I assumed it's best to pick simplest solution which I feel comfortable in, hence simple JSP page with form validation based on values gotten from bean.
+I took Tomek's advice to use things I already know and feel confident with and I assumed it's best to pick simplest solution which I feel comfortable in, hence simple JSP (Model 2) page with form validation based on values gotten from bean.

 - backend